 A wood fire can give your home a warm, cozy feeling, and in some cases can save you money.
 It can also affect air quality both indoors and out.

-Massachusetts Department of Environmental Protection (MassDEP) regulations limit visible smoke (or "opacity") and prohibit air pollution that places people at risk, interferes with property uses, threatens natural resources, or creates nuisances, such as excessive odor and soot.
-In December 2008, MassDEP also began specifically regulating the sale, installation and operation of outdoor hydronic heaters (wood-fired boilers) within the state.
+Department of Environmental Protection (MassDEP) regulations limit visible smoke ("opacity") and prohibit air pollution that places people at risk, interferes with property uses, threatens natural resources, or creates nuisances, such as excessive odor and soot.
+MassDEP also specifically regulates the sale, installation, and operation of outdoor hydronic heaters (wood-fired boilers).

-In addition to the classic fireplace, there are many different types of wood-burning appliances on the market.
-Some pollute significantly less than others.
-Whether you are buying one for the first time or want to upgrade one you already own, choosing the right equipment can make a positive difference for the environment and in your home heating budget.
+There are many different types of wood-burning appliances on the market.
+Whether you are buying one for the first time or want to upgrade from one you already own, choosing the right equipment can make a positive difference for the environment, indoor air quality for you and your family, and your home heating budget.

 If you own a pre-1988 indoor wood stove, fireplace insert, or other wood-burning appliance, you can significantly reduce its emissions by adding a catalytic combustor or converter.
-Similar to the unit found in your vehicle's emissions control system, it will help burn gases, fine particles and soot before they are vented outside, for a cleaner, more efficient wood fire.
+Doing this will help burn gases, fine particles, and soot before they are vented outside, for a cleaner, more efficient wood fire.
 Catalytic units should be inspected at least twice per year, both before and during peak home heating season.

-Outdoor wood-fired boilers can be substantially dirtier and less efficient than other home heating technologies.
-An investigation by the New York State Attorney General's Environmental Protection Bureau found that even when used properly, one of these units can emit as much fine particle pollution as:
+Outdoor wood-fired boilers can be more polluting and less efficient than other home heating technologies.
+Research by the State of New York has found that even when used properly, one of these units can emit as much fine particle pollution as:

 - 12 EPA-certified indoor wood stoves